+If you’re considering liquidating your DMCC company, feel free to contact us.
+Gupta Accountants can guide you through each step and handle the paperwork for you — saving you time, minimizing risks, and ensuring everything is done by the book.
 If you own a business in the DMCC Free Zone, staying compliant with the regulatory framework is essential.
 One of the key requirements is the submission of audited financial statements within the stipulated deadline.
 Here’s a complete guide to everything you need to know about the DMCC annual audit for the year ending 31 December 2024.
 Why is the DMCC Audit Important?The audit ensures financial transparency, regulatory compliance, and credibility for companies operating in the DMCC Free Zone.
 Non-compliance can result in penalties, license suspension, or other legal consequences.
 Essential Documents for Conducting a Company's AuditTo conduct a seamless audit, businesses must prepare and submit essential financial records, including:

 No Annual Books?
 No Problem!
 We Can Help